tomhenrich/plex/Managing/handbrake/README.md

 * Keep Forced Subtitle tracks when applicable
 * Prefer SDH subtitles when available
   * If both SDH and non-SDH are available, keep only SDH
-* Keep only image-based subtitles
+* Keep only image-based subtitles within the file
   * Text-based formats (SRT or SSA/ASS) should be extracted from the source file and stored alongside the output file
 * Never burn subtitles into the video